 A joint statement from the five organisations says:

 “The rise in food allergy among young people is posing a significant risk for schools who can be faced with a life-threatening situation requiring urgent action.
-One in five fatal food-allergic reactions in children happen at school.
+One in five fatal food-allergic reactions in children happens at school.
 Schools can now purchase the first-line treatment for anaphylaxis, without a prescription.
 While not compulsory, we hope many schools will take advantage of this change as part of their duty of care to those children who are at risk of anaphylaxis.
 This is likely to increase awareness and highlight the need for staff to be trained to recognise and treat anaphylaxis in school.
 The working group is now developing a website which will provide online resources to support school staff.

 For a parent of a child at risk from anaphylaxis, this will provide valuable reassurance that their child can receive prompt emergency treatment while on school premises.